 Tetanus commonly referred to as ‘lockjaw’ is a serious yet rare condition that is caused by bacteria which enters a wound.
 This condition is one that affects the body and causes painful muscle spasms or locking of the jaws.
-It can even lead to one's death if left untreated.
 To get the ideal treatment for this condition, tetanus vaccines are given that helps prevent the disease.
 The vaccination is a combination of four vaccines that are used to help prevent diphtheria, tetanus, and pertussis, also known as whooping cough.
 At Apollo Clinic, we understand the uncertainty of illnesses and the importance of vaccines, particularly for adults.
 Therefore, we are committed to supporting you and making sure that you are given the best medical treatment for all your health concerns.

 What is Tetanus?

 Tetanus, commonly known as lockjaw is a serious disease that is caused by a bacterial toxin or poison called Clostridium tetani.
 This bacterium is usually found in the soil or dust and affects the nervous system once it enters the body.
 Tetanus usually enters the human body through cuts or wound or even a tiny scratch and caused extremely painful cramps or muscle spasms, sometimes even leading to death.
 Therefore, the tetanus vaccine for adults is the most effective way to prevent yourself from this disease.

 The symptoms of tetanus usually develop within 4 to 21 days after the onset of the infection.
 A few of them include:

 - Muscle stiffness that begins in the jaw, and later spread to the neck, arms, legs or abdomen

 - Trouble swallowing